hkscy/Basic-SPN-cryptanalysis/README.md

-A basic Substitution-Permutation Network (SPN) cipher and it's cryptanalysis using both linear methods., implemented by following 'A Tutorial on Linear and Differential Cryptanalysis' by Howard M. Heys.
+A basic Substitution-Permutation Network (SPN) cipher and it's cryptanalysis using the linear method.
+Implemented by following 'A Tutorial on Linear and Differential Cryptanalysis' by Howard M. Heys.
 This project has been developed using Python 3.7.3.